-Promote Homeownership Affordability
+• Promote Homeownership Affordability

-The City of Weston has made the increase of the homeownership rate among low/moderate income households a high priority need for resource allocation.
-The City has included Purchase Assistance in the 2020-2021 Action Plan to address this goal.
-Through this activity, the City assisted 2 households with purchase assistance.
+The City of Coconut Creek has made the increase of the homeownership rate among low/moderate income households a high priority need for resource allocation.
+The City has included Purchase/Downpayment Assistance in the 2020-2021 Action Plan to address this goal to benefit approximately 6 households.
+The City was able to reach this goal with the funding from this program year, however, there are still remaining funds that will be used for homeownership.